Project: The Balázs Mór Plan (BMT) – the Budapest Transport Development Strategy 2014–2030 based on sustainable urban mobility

 The Municipality of Budapest approved a complex development plan for the transport system of Budapest (BKRFT) in 2001.
 The plan was reviewed in 2009 in the spirit of regional integration and an action programme, valid until 2020, was also added to it.
 The system plan laid down progressive objectives, yet failed to take into account that only few development projects could be implemented due to the economic crisis, which could be felt from 2008.
 The review conducted in 2013 based on a decision of Budapest General Assembly was determined by the concept of mobility planning.
 The entire strategic planning process had to be reconsidered by the Balázs Mór Plan.

-With regard to transport-specific strategic objectives, the key concept of the Balázs Mór Plan is integration.
+With regards to transport-specific strategic objectives, the key concept of the Balázs Mór Plan is integration.
 Sustainable urban mobility planning achieves integration and terminates the unilaterally sectorial and transport-based approach, as well as the approach that does not go beyond the city boundaries and creates correlations in three target areas: • integration between the urban development and transport development approach, • integration between the development and operational tools of the various transport modes, • integration between local, regional and large regional systems.
 The essence of the Balázs Mór Plan may be summarised in the following three words: integration, efficiency and overall quality.
 The plan intends to contribute to the life and liveable future of Budapest based on these three principles.

 The public consultation process of the sustainable mobility plan started in the second half of 2014, based on which finalisation and approval is expected in 2015.
 Measurable effects on customer satisfaction levels due to the measures to be carried out will be available in the future implementation period of the strategic plan.
 In the previous two years the customer satisfaction rates of public transport services ordered by BKK were: 2013 – 71.4%, 2014 – 72.8%